 Shower and Get Dressed Every Day.

 This can seem like a huge hurdle when you are overwhelmed.
 But shower and get dressed every day.
 When I do those two things I just feel like I’m showing up for myself mentally.
+Get some delicious smelling shower gel!
+I use this coconut shampoo that takes me to the beach in my mind every shower!
+It feels like you are treating yourself and it’s a soothing experience

 And EVERY day can’t be spent wearing sports bras and yoga pants all day.
 It just can’t.
 Make sure you have a few outfits that make you feel nice while being casual and functional mommy-life outfits too.